threefoldfoundation/info_sdk/src/usecases/storage/s3_storage.md

 #### Reserve and deploy the low level ZeroDB storage nodes

-First let's deploy low level storage capacity manager (Zero BD, more info [here](https://github.com/threefoldtech/0-db)).
+First let's deploy low-level storage capacity manager (Zero BD, more info [here](https://github.com/threefoldtech/0-db)).
 In the next piece of code we do the following:
 - create some empty reservation and result structures
 - select and set the node to container the S3 software
 - select and load the nodes in a list to push them in the zero-DB reservation structure